fversnel/fversnel.github.io/_posts/2016-04-07-what-is-wrong-with-unity-part1.markdown

 }
 {% endhighlight %}

-The Ray struct represents a ray that is cast from a point into a given direction.
+The Ray struct represents a line from a point in space into a given direction.
 This is a meaningful data structure that can be used by all sorts of library functions and is also used by `Physics.Raycast`.
-Adding a length property to the Ray actually enhances it without breaking what a Ray represents:
+Adding a length property to the Ray actually enhances it without breaking what it represents:

 {% highlight csharp %}
 public struct Ray {